-This course is designed to challenge Seventh Grade Social Studies students to learn and apply the lessons of American government, civics, economics and geography.
-The learning focus of the government and civics units will be on how the United States government functions, the United States Constitution and the role American citizens play in our country.
-At the conclusion of the civics and government unit, the students will complete the PA Assessment of Civic Knowledge.
-The learning focus of the geography unit will be on the five themes of geography: location, movement, human-environment interaction, movement and regions.
+This course is designed to challenge Honors Seventh Grade Social Studies students to learn and apply the lessons of American government, civics, economics and geography.
+The learning focus of the government and civics units will be on how the United States government functions, the United States Constitution and the role of American citizens.
+The learning focus of the geography unit will be on the Five Themes of Geography.
 The economics unit will focus on the basic principles of economics and the economy of the United States.
 The curriculum has been designed to utilize available technology and cross-curricular activities.
+Students will be exposed to Pre-AP techniques and skills, including Document Based Questions.
+At the conclusion of the civics and government unit, the students will take the PA Assessment of Civic Knowledge.